-Modern Slavery Statement 2022
+Modern Slavery Statement 2023

 Accord Healthcare Ltd, Accord-UK Ltd and all subsidiaries (“Accord Healthcare EMENA”, “we”) Prohibition Against Human Trafficking and Modern Slavery - Modern Slavery Act 2015

 Accord Healthcare has grown rapidly to become one of the fastest growing generics and biosimilar pharmaceutical companies in the world with ambitions to ‘make it better’ through its mission to ensure patients gain access to high quality and affordable medicines throughout the world.

-Through the work we do we seek to build and maintain excellent relations with our employees as well as with our suppliers, and in doing so, robust processes are put into place to identify and mitigate areas of risk including modern slavery and human trafficking.
+Through the work we do, we seek to build and maintain excellent relations with our employees, as well as with our suppliers, and in doing so, robust processes are put into place to identify and mitigate areas of risk including modern slavery and human trafficking.
 With dedicated internal resource we are able to manage and develop our principles that govern all areas of risk while ensuring we have a training and awareness framework to mitigate modern slavery and human trafficking.

 Training and Risk Awareness

 Accord Healthcare conducts regular awareness training for all employees, with additional support given to those in roles considered to have a sensitive element or which exposes them to areas of enhanced risk.